Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 | Deprecated | New subscriptions on this plan are not allowed.
 Consumers with an existing subscription can continue to stay on this plan until their subscription expires.                |
 | Archived   | After a plan is deprecated with an auto-expiration date, the plan will automatically move to Archived when the last subscription moves to expired.                         |

-## Product plan type and consumption cost
+## Product plan type and quota consumption cost

 There are two types of plans: